noData0079/SecOPS.v1/docs/llm-finetuning-and-agents.md

 - **Serving:** Backend loads adapters via Hugging Face `peft` when env vars point to a run-id; fallback to the current base model otherwise.
 - **Agent runs:** Persist traces and use them to bootstrap preference data for future alignment cycles.

-Use this playbook as the canonical integration guide so that new fine-tuning or agent work complements existing SecOps capabilities without configuration or data conflicts.
+Use this playbook as the canonical integration guide so that new fine-tuning or agent work complements existing T79 capabilities without configuration or data conflicts.